MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/applocker/get-started/AppLocker-Processes-and-Interactions.md

 manager: dongill
 ms.date: 10/12/2016
 ---
-# applocker Processes and Interactions
+# AppLocker Processes and Interactions

 >Applies To: Windows Server&reg; 2016, Windows Server&reg; 2012 R2, Windows Server&reg; 2012

-This topic for the IT professional describes the process dependencies and interactions when applocker evaluates and enforces rules.
+This topic for the IT professional describes the process dependencies and interactions when AppLocker evaluates and enforces rules.

-## How policies are implemented by applocker
+## How policies are implemented by AppLocker
-applocker policies are collections of applocker rules that might contain any one of the enforcement settings configured.
+AppLocker policies are collections of AppLocker rules that might contain any one of the enforcement settings configured.
 When applied, each rule is evaluated within the policy and the collection of rules is applied according to the enforcement setting and according to your Group Policy structure.

-The applocker policy is enforced on a computer through the Application Identity service, which is the engine that evaluates the policies.
+The AppLocker policy is enforced on a computer through the Application Identity service, which is the engine that evaluates the policies.
 If the service is not running, policies will not be enforced.
 The Application Identity service returns the information from the binary???even if product or binary names are empty???to the results pane of the Local Security Policy snap-in.

-applocker policies are stored in a security descriptor format according to Application Identity service requirements.
+AppLocker policies are stored in a security descriptor format according to Application Identity service requirements.
 It uses file path, hash, or fully qualified binary name attributes to form allow or deny actions on a rule.
 Each rule is stored as an access control entry (ACE) in the security descriptor and contains the following information:

 -   Either an allow or a deny ACE ("XA" or "XD" in security descriptor definition language (SDDL) form).